 You can register for a Rhode Island sales tax permit online, by mail, or in person at a Division of Taxation office location.
 Because Rhode Island is also a member of the SSUTA, you can register through their website as well, but you will have to register with all other member states simultaneously.
 If you operate in many states, or if you plan on expanding into a good number of them soon, this may make a lot of sense for you.
 If not, though, you can just deal directly with Rhode Island.

 There is a $10 fee to register, and your permit must be renewed every year.
 The renewal costs $10 also, and you need to obtain a separate permit for each business location you operate in the state.
-You can file your sales tax returns and make payments online or through the mail as well, and the frequency with which you need to file will be based on the total average tax liability you incur each month.
+You can file your sales tax returns and make payments online or through the mail, and the frequency with which you need to file will be based on the total average tax liability you incur each month.

 Under Rhode Island’s system, the majority of businesses will file their returns monthly.
 If your average monthly tax liability for the preceding consecutive 6 months was below $200, you may file quarterly.
 Any time you don’t meet those criteria, however, you must return to a monthly filing schedule.